Christmas traditions in Ukraine

-On Christmas Eve (Holy Evening), 6 January, Ukrainians, who keep the Christmas traditions gather around the table full of plain dishes.
-It is believed, that on this day everyone has to purify himself spiritually by making a confession and becoming friends with their enemies.
-After that, it is time to get down to cooking the festive dishes.
+When is Ukrainian Christmas?
+In Ukraine it is on the seventh of January, people who keep the Christmas old traditions gather around the table full of delicious food.
+On this day everyone has to purify himself spiritually, leave all worries and fears in the past year, entering a new one with new goals and dreams.
+After that, it is time to get down to cooking dishes.

-According to Christmas traditions there must be twelve dishes on the table to honor twelve apostles.
-These traditional dishes are borsch, vareniki, fish, mushrooms, porridge, haricot or beans, potatoes, holubtsi, cookies, kutya (a ritual dish made of honey, nuts, wheat and poppy seed), uzvar.
+According to Christmas festive traditions in Ukraine people prepare twelve dishes to honor twelve apostles.
+These traditional dishes are borsch, vareniki, fish, uzvar mushrooms, haricot or beans, potatoes, holubtsi, cookies, kutya.

-It is forbidden to argue on that day and all the family must stay at home together.
+It is forbidden to argue and all the family must stay at home together.
 Children must help to make preparations for the Holy Evening.
-It is interesting to note that adult people do not have breakfast and lunch on that day and children are allowed to have a snack at lunchtime.
+It is interesting that adult people do not have breakfast and lunch on that day and children are allowed to snack at lunchtime.

-While preparing the table for the Holy Evening, people traditionally lay the fresh hay and some seeds on it and then cover with a table-cloth putting a clove of garlic in every corner underneath to protect the house from evil spirits and diseases.
+On Christmas Eve in Ukraine while preparing the table for the Holy Evening, we lay the fresh hay and some seeds on it and then cover with a table-cloth putting a clove of garlic in every corner underneath to protect their homes from evil spirits and diseases.
 It is also traditional to put a “didukh” (a sheap of wheat, rye or oats), symbolizing the souls of ancestors, who are supposed to visit us on that day.

-When the first star appears in the sky, notifying that God’s Son was born, people light a candle, say a prayer and begin their meal.
+When you see the first star appearing in the sky, notifying God’s Son birth, people light a candle, say a prayer and begin their meal.